hyperledger/besu-docs/docs/Tutorials/Kubernetes/Overview.md

 network, nodes, and volumes, and you can create alerts accordingly.
 In addition, there's an example configuration for ingress and routes that you can customize to suit your requirements.

-### Cloud support
+### Cloud Support

-The repositories' `dev` charts support on premise and cloud providers like AWS, Azure, GCP, IBM etc. The `prod` charts currently only supports AWS EKS and Azure AKS natively.
+The repository's `dev` charts support on premise and cloud providers like AWS, Azure, GCP, IBM etc. The `prod` charts currently only supports AWS EKS and Azure AKS natively.
 You can configure the provider in the [values.yml](https://github.com/ConsenSys/quorum-kubernetes/blob/master/dev/helm/values/genesis-goquorum.yml) file by setting `provider` to `local`, `aws`, or `azure`.